kazimgorgulu/pal-gds/docs/circuit.rst

 .. image:: _source_files/MZI_no_routes.svg
     :align: center

+Here, we rotated the second MMI by 180 degrees and took its x-reflection to align its first output port to be at the top.

 Now, we will add links of this circuit.
 Links will create the automated routes between ports.
 Be aware, since the our trace is now 500 nm wide, we also need to pass the ``CustomTrace`` as the optical trace (``op_trace``) argument to the ``Circuit`` class.